FOLLOW US

 Scams

 Beware of scams in popular tourist areas.
 A common example is the ‘tea tasting’ or ‘massage’ scam.
-You may be invited to visit a bar, to drink tea or have a massage, but then face demands for a large fee.
+Friendly strangers may invite you to visit a bar, to drink tea or have a massage, and the establishment then demands a large fee.
 This can be followed by threats, violence or credit card fraud.

 Commercial disputes

 Before entering a commercial contract in China, take legal advice, both in the UK and in China.
-Contracts entered in the UK are not always enforced by Chinese courts.
+Contracts agreed in the UK are not always recognised by Chinese courts.

 If you’re involved in or connected to a business or civil dispute, the Chinese authorities may impose an exit ban, which means you cannot leave China until the matter is resolved.
 British nationals have been detained against their will, intimidated and forced to pay money.